 Michel Cluizel's Single Estate Chocolate Bars

-• Concepcion, 66% cocoa, single estate dark bar (Venezuela)
+• Mokaya, 66% cocoa, single estate dark bar (Mexico - organic) - now discontinued

 Notes of vanilla, honey, spice and caramel with hints of mixed dried and black fruits.

-• Los Ancones, 67% cocoa, single estate dark bar (Santo Domingo, The Caribbean)
+• Los Ancones, 67% cocoa, single estate dark bar (Santo Domingo, The Caribbean - organic)

 This unique dark chocolate holds a deliciously complex assortment of fresh fruit flavours including apricot, peach and even green olive.